 Macb.
-I will be satisfied: deny me this, And an eternal curse fall on you!
-Let me know. -- Why sinks that cauldron? and what noise is this?
+I will be satisfy'd: deny me this, And an eternal curse fall on you! let me know: -- Why sinks that cauldron? and what noise is this?

-[Hautboys.]
+[Hautboys.

 1 Witch.
-Show!
+Shew!
 2 Witch.
-Show!
+Shew!
 3 Witch.
-Show!
+Shew!

 All.
-Show his eyes, and grieve his heart; Come like shadows, so depart.
+Shew his eyes, and grieve his heart; Come like shadows, so depart.

-A show of eight Kings, the last with a glass in his hand; Banquo following.
+Eight kings appear, and pass over the stage in order; the last, with a glass in his hand: Banquo following.

 Macb.
-Thou art too like the spirit of Banquo: down!
-Thy crown does sear mine eye-balls: -- and thy hair, Thou other gold-bound brow, is like the first: -- A third is like the former: -- filthy hags!
-Why do you show me this? -- A fourth? -- Start, eyes!
+Thou art too like the spirit of Banquo; down!

+Thy crown does sear mine eye-balls: -- And thy air, Thou other gold-bound brow, is like the first: -- A third is like the former: -- Filthy hags!
+Why do you shew me this? -- A fourth? -- Start, eyes!
+What! will the line stretch out to the crack of doom? -- Another yet? -- A seventh? -- I'll see no more: --

-What! will the line stretch out to th' crack of doom?
-Another yet? -- A seventh? -- I'll see no more: -- And yet the eighth appears, who bears a glass, Which shows me many more; and some I see, That two-fold balls and treble screptres carry.
-Horrible sight! -- Now, I see, 'tis true; For the blood-bolter'd Banquo smiles upon me, And points at them for his. -- What! is this so?
+And yet the eighth appears, who bears a glass, Which shews me many more; and some I see, That twofold balls and treble scepters carry: Horrible sight! -- Now, I see, 'tis true; For the blood-bolter'd Banquo smiles upon me, And points at them for his. -- What, is this so?

-1 Witch.
-Ay, Sir, all this is so: -- but why
+1. Witch.
+Ay, sir, all this is so: -- But why

 Stands Macbeth thus amazedly? --

-Come, sisters, cheer we up his sprites,
+Come, sisters, cheer we up his sprights,

-And show the best of our delights.
+And shew the best of our delights;

-I 'll charm the air to give a sound,
+I'll charm the air to give a sound,

-While you perform your antic round;
+While you perform your antique round:

-That this great King may kindly say,
+That this great king may kindly say,

 Our duties did his welcome pay.

-[Music.
+[Musick.
 The Witches dance, and vanish.

 Macb.
 Where are they?
 Gone? -- Let this pernicious hour

-Stand aye accursed in the calendar! --

-Come in, without there!
+Stand aye accursed in the calendar! -- Come in, without there!